 Students sometimes are unable to decide their career path.
 It may be too late for some students to make a switch depending on the education they’re acquiring.
 The confusion students experience is natural.
 However, failing to find guidance is anything but natural.
 You can change that, though.

 It would be best to listen, understand, and deliver the best dose of career-related advice.
 Giving students your opinion on their abilities, traits, and career trajectory could help them succeed in their future by finding jobs they love.
-You could do this by becoming a professional career counselor at school.
+You could do this by becoming a professional career counsellor at school.
 Or by understanding them and making them realize their interests and potential.

 Set the right example

 Some students may be coming from troubled family backgrounds.
 Thus, they may look up to you as a role model instead of their folks at home.
-Showing such students how to grow into better people will positively impact their lives and the coverall community.
+Showing such students how to grow into better people will positively impact their lives and the overall community.

-Am educator’s job is gratifying.
+An educator’s job is gratifying.
 Not just emotionally but financially as well.
 However, owning the responsibility of helping students learn and grow into successful people is no easy feat.
-This article highlights a few ways you can improve the learning experience for students, show them a vision for their career, and guide them to become better people.
+This article highlights a few ways you can improve the learning experience for students, show them a vision for their careers, and guide them to become better people.
 By doing so, you’ll ensure they succeed in their later years, and you’ll also pave the way for better socio-economic development.